apache/hudi/website/docs/precommit_validator.md

 keywords: [ hudi, quality, expectations, pre-commit validator]
 ---

+Data quality refers to the overall accuracy, completeness, consistency, and validity of data.
+Ensuring data quality is vital for accurate analysis and reporting, as well as for compliance with regulations and maintaining trust in your organization's data infrastructure.

-Apache Hudi has what are called **Pre-Commit Validators** that allow you to validate that your data meets certain data quality expectations as you are writing with DeltaStreamer or Spark Datasource writers.
+Hudi offers **Pre-Commit Validators** that allow you to ensure that your data meets certain data quality expectations as you are writing with DeltaStreamer or Spark Datasource writers.

 To configure pre-commit validators, use this setting `hoodie.precommit.validators=<comma separated list of validator class names>`.